landimc8/tsp-heuristics-shiny/README.md

 Understanding the advantages and disadvantages of these algorithms can be improved by implementing the class c gluttonous strategies for TSP and evaluating their performance.
 The obtained findings can also serve as a guide when choosing the best heuristic for a particular TSP problem size and structure.

 # Authors
+Anouk Xabina Lhote
+Imen Hassine
-[Anouk Xabina Lhote, Imen Hassine, Miguel Romero Montoya and Zildete Landim Crausaz]
+Miguel Romero Montoya
+Zildete Landim Crausaz

 # License
 This project is licensed under the MIT License.